 The linear congruential method has the advantage of being very fast, requiring only a few operations per call, hence its almost universal use.
 It has the disadvantage that it is not free of sequential correlation on successive calls.
-If k random numbers at a time are used to plot points in k dimensional space (with each coordinate between 0 and 1), then the points will not tend to "fill up" the k-dimensional space, but rather will lie on (k-1)-dimensional "planes."
-There will be $at\ most$ about $m^{1/k}$ such planes.
+If k random numbers at a time are used to plot points in k dimensional space (with each coordinate between 0 and 1), then the points will not tend to "fill up" the k-dimensional space, but rather will lie on (k - 1)-dimensional "planes."
+There will be at most about $m^{1/k}$ such planes.
 If the constants m, a, and c are not very carefully chosen, there will be many fewer than that.
-If m is as bad as 32768, then the number of planes on which triples of points lie in three-dimensional space will be no greater than about the cube root of 32768, or 32.
-Even if m is close to the machine's largest representable integer, e.g., $\sim 2^{32}$, the number of planes on which triples of points lie in three-dimensional space is usually no greater than about the cube root of 2^{32} , about 1600.
+The number m is usually close to the machine's largest representable integer, e.g., $\sim 2^{32}$.
+So, for example, the number of planes on which triples of points lie in three-dimensional space is usually no greater than about the cube root of 2^{32} , about 1600.
 You might well be focusing attention on a physical process that occurs in a small fraction of the total volume, so that the discreteness of the planes can be very pronounced.

-Even worse, you might be using a generator whose choices of m,a, and c have been botched.
-One infamous such routine, RANDU, with a=65539 and $m=2^{31}$, was widespread on IBM mainframe computers for many years, and widely copied onto other systems [1].
+Even worse, you might be using a ran whose choices of m, a, and c have been botched.
+One infamous such routine, RANDU, with a = 65539 and $m = 2^{31}$, was widespread on IBM mainframe computers for many years, and widely copied onto other systems [1].
 One of us recalls producing a "random" plot with only 11 planes, and being told by his computer center's programming consultant that he had misused the random number generator: "We guarantee that each number is random individually, but we don't guarantee that more than one of them is random."
 Figure that out.

 Correlation in k-space is not the only weakness of linear congruential generators.
 Such generators often have their low-order (least significant) bits much less random than their high-order bits.
-If you want to generate a random integer between 1 and 10, you should always do it using high-order bits, as in
+If you want to generate a random integer between 1 and 10, you should always do it using high-order bits, as in j=1+int(10.ran(iseed))